Planetary alignment

 A planetary alignment is a rare event when three or more planets appear together within a few degrees of each other in the sky.

-The planets orbit the sun in approximately the same plane.
-So they follow a similar path across our sky.
+The planets orbit the sun in roughly the same plane.
+So they follow a similar path across our sky, known as the ecliptic.
 When the planets line up on the same side of Earth in their respective orbits, you can’t perceive their distance in the sky.
 As a result, you see them together in the sky.

 If the alignment is perfect, the planets overlap each other in the sky, appearing as a single point of light to the naked eye.